Below are a few of our most frequently asked questions, so you get the very Best Birding Tour in Kenya and Uganda

 To get a more detailed list, you can download our SBC Tour Kit List here

 A: Yes.
-Many of our clients have combined a safari and a birding tour.
+Many of our clients have combined a safari and a birding tour in either Kenya or Uganda.
 As our tours are tailor-made to the client, we listen to your needs and deliver!
 For example, if you would like to focus only on African Big Mammals in the Masai Mara National Reserve and then focus solely on birds at Kakamega Forest then we will arrange that for you.
 Our professional guides are trained in all areas of East Africa’s fauna, so you will be in very good hands.
 As mentioned previously birding in East Africa goes hand-in-hand with big mammal viewing, where you should see both.
 However, one of the main reasons why we get asked about this is to please each member of the group joining you on a birding tour or safari.
 Which bring us to our next answer below…

-Q: My partner/family/friends are not birders and want to see African Big Mammals - can you do a mixed tour to keep everyone happy?
+Q: My partner/family/friends are not birders and want to see African Big Mammals - can you do a mixed birding tour to keep everyone happy?

-A: Yes, as mentioned above we can cater to each client or group going on tour.
+A: Yes, as mentioned above we can cater to each client or group going on one of our birding tours in Kenya or Uganda.
 The main reason behind us being asked this so often is because sometimes you may have a conflict of interest on what each member of the group wants to see whilst out on tour.
 For example, one of our recent groups had 4 members wanting to see birds and the remaining 3 were only interested in African Big Mammals.
 The way we tackled this was simple – on some days, say in Amboseli National Park, the guide focused solely on mammals and then on other days, say in Arabuko Sokoke the focus was on birds.
 Another way, and usually the best way, is to mix the tour.
 As we are always reiterating, you will always come across birds or mammals whilst out on safari – they go hand-in-hand (as pictured on the right).
 And with this in mind the guide will cater to all of your individual needs.
 It’s a win-win situation!